 - Contact your legislator as soon as possible.
 It probably will take a couple of weeks to work a hospital visit into the legislator’s schedule.
 If you’re scheduling between the end of the election and the beginning of the new legislative session, try for the earliest possible date.

-- Send a formal letter of invitation from the CEO and/or board chairman (or a board member who has a personal relationship with the legislator).
+- For a visit from a member of the Texas Legislature: Send a formal letter of invitation from the CEO and/or board chairman (or a board member who has a personal relationship with the legislator).
 The invitation should be sent to the district office and also send a copy to the Capitol office.
+Be sure to extend your invitation to include the legislator’s key staff members.
+These are the people you will be dealing with during the state legislative session.

 - Once the visit has been scheduled, send a letter of confirmation and note any special arrangements (e.g., where to park, which entrance to use, whether lunch will be served, etc.).
 It’s also a good idea to include an overview of the agenda and a list of who will be involved.
-Call the office again on the day prior to the visit to confirm that the legislator is still planning to come.
+Call or email the office again on the day prior to the visit to confirm that the legislator is still planning to come.
 Lawmakers’ plans can change at the last minute, so be flexible.

 - Some legislators may want to receive more detailed information about the visit in advance.
 You may be asked to provide biographical information on key leaders of the hospital, a copy of your annual report, or other information.
 Be prompt in sending any requested information.